j0fiN/utile/README.md

 For more information, see [Documentation](https://utile.readthedocs.io/en/latest/documentation/).

 ## Disclaimer
 - Rust compiler must be installed in your machine for the binding to work.
+So use v1.0 if dont dont have rust compiler installed.

 ## Contribution
 We encourage anyone who comes up with new ideas using decorators